 Will they get up early and start right away or begin school after lunch?
 Do they have to do school every day or can you take a day off?
 How many subjects or lessons will they do each day?
 What happens when they finish their curriculum for the year?

 These are all good questions to talk through.
-I’m not saying that you need to let your tweens make all of the decisions, but it is a good idea to give them the chance to be a partner in the decision making.
-It’s their education after all, and the more input they have into it, the more invested they’ll be.
+I’m not saying that you need to let your tweens make all the decisions, but it is a good idea to give them the chance to be a partner in the decision making.
+It’s their education, after all, and the more input they have into it, the more invested they’ll be.